NoroffFEU/development-platforms/case-studies/openai/chatgpt/chatGPT-case-study-jonaslod.md

 ChatGPT is currently free to use.
 OpenAI has announced on [Twitter](https://twitter.com) that it's piloting a subscription plan that offers faster response times and reliability during peak hours.
 At the time of writing this report, the plan costs $20/month.
 The free tier will still be available to the public.

+OpenAI have released an API for accessing the AI models they have developed.
+On their [official website](https://openai.com/blog/openai-api) they state:
+'*Unlike most AI systems which are designed for one use-case, the API today provides a general-purpose “text in, text out” interface, allowing users to try it on virtually any English language task.
+You can now request access in order to integrate the API into your product, develop an entirely new application, or help us explore the strengths and limits of this technology.*'

+The API will return a text completion, from a given text prompt, attempting to match the pattern it was given.
+It can be "programmed" by providing some examples of what you'd like it to do.
+The API currently runs models with weights from the GPT-3 family.

 ### How it works
 ChatGPT uses a deep neural network architecture called a Transformer, which was introduced in 2017.
 Transformers are designed to process sequential data, such as text, and are particularly well-suited to generating text that is coherent and grammatically correct.
 Since it is trained using a large amount of text data, it learns the statistical patterns and relationships that exist within human language.
 When a user inputs a prompt, ChatGPT uses this knowledge to generate a response that is relevant.
+It is worth mentioning, in regards to ChatGPT, that due to the sheer size and complexity of the algorithm, exactly how it works cannot be known.

 ## Strengths